frederic-perez/AmE-dictionary/data/dictionary.md

 __charily__
 __charisma__ :mute:[c~~h~~arisma]
 __charlatan__ _n_
-__charnel__ _adj_ :five: Gruesomely indicative of death or the dead. _Syn_ ghastly, sepulchral _The charnel smell coming from the suspect's basement left little doubt that he was the killer we were seeking._ _It served as the hospital's charnel house._ _The charnel wagon._
+__charnel__ _adj_ :five: Gruesomely indicative of death or the dead. _Syn_ ghastly, sepulchral _The charnel smell coming from the suspect’s basement left little doubt that he was the killer we were seeking._ _It served as the hospital’s charnel house._ _The charnel wagon._
 __charred__ _adj_ :two: Burnt and blackened.
 __charted__
 __Charter of Liberties__ _n_